ConnectedBradford/CY_FDM_BDCT/README.md

 CB_FDM_BDCT_v4 - build date 2022-08-31 - data up to 2022-08-30

-# BDCT
+#CB_FDM_MentalHealth
-The BDCT FDM is made up of 12 source table (summarised below and data dictionaries linked) from routinely collected data from BDCT Trust for 334,832 individuals and their routinely collected clinical data.
+The  MentalHealth FDM is made up of 12 source table (summarised below and data dictionaries linked) from routinely collected data from BDCT Trust for 334,832 individuals and their routinely collected clinical data.

 The dates relevant for the latest build are: 1910-07-15	to 2022-08-30